Forward Operating Base Salerno: Base overview

-The facility was built by members of the Assault and Barrier Platoon, HHC, 307th Engineer Battalion, 82nd Airborne Division and 618th Engineer company, respectively.
+Originally named Camp Stormy, The facility was built by members of the Assault and Barrier Platoon, HHC, 307th Engineer Battalion, 82nd Airborne Division and 618th Engineer company, respectively.
 These Combat Engineers were part of Task Force Panther, centered around the 3rd Battalion, 505th Parachute Infantry Regiment from Fort Bragg, North Carolina.
-It was named for the beachhead in Salerno, Italy that the 505th PIR parachuted onto on 14 September 1943 (Operation Avalanche).
+It was later named for the beachhead in Salerno, Italy that the 505th PIR parachuted onto on 14 September 1943 (Operation Avalanche).

 The base is geographically isolated from the rest of Afghanistan being connected to the rest of the country through the Khost-Gardez Pass.
 The pass serves as a natural choke point to the region and has been the scene of many battles throughout the US war in Afghanistan as well as the Soviet war in Afghanistan.
 The base is in a hostile location and is only 30 miles south of Tora Bora, it is also only 25 miles north of the location of the friendly fire incident that killed Pat Tillman.

-Construction began in early October 2002, where the Engineers were inserted via CH-47s prior to the Infantry, responsible for their own security and life support.
+Construction began in early October 2002, where the Engineers and members of the 82nd Forward Support Battalion were inserted via CH-47s prior to the Infantry, responsible for their own security and life support.
 After acquiring a lone D-8 Bulldozer provided by local Afghan forces, construction began on the initial footprint.
 This consisted of a living area, helicopter landing pad, forward arming and refueling point (FARP) and a 3,000-foot dirt runway, which was used for the first time in November 2002 by a C-130.
 Over the years, the base grew to house a population of nearly 5,000 service personnel, civilians, and contractors.
 Salerno grew to the size of a small city and included a combat support hospital, large gymnasium, post exchange, chapel, large dining hall, aviation hangars, maintenance facilities, billets, the runway and FARP, and sub-camps for U.S. Special Operations Command units.